Rush Limbaugh on a cutting edge societal evolution.

 Is there any way that a really good candidate could help overcome this, do you think?

-Um he's a businessman, he knows how to create jobs.
+He knows how to create jobs.

-Okay, well then we have to somehow get rid of the media.
+Okay, well, then we have to somehow get rid of the media.

 Well, good luck with that.